instamotion/recruitment-task/docs/frontend-simplified.md

 - Pages should have highest possible score in PageSpeed Insights
 - Utilise browser caching or any other caching strategy
 - Any other page optimisations are welcomed
-- [Create React App](https://github.com/facebook/create-react-app) should be used for frontend application
+- [Create React App](https://github.com/facebook/create-react-app) or [Next.js](https://nextjs.org/) should be used for frontend application
 - Use TypeScript for your projects
 - Use best practices for code structure
 - Make sure your code is well tested